 Pat hand-builds her pieces by using moulds that she constructs herself or by the ancient, coiling method.
 She developed the sculpture over many hours, creating flowing lines and adding a multitude of differing textures, before glazing and firing them.

-These beautiful, organic vessels are exhibited in art galleries throughout the U.K. and include exhibiting at the Birmingham Royal Society of Artists.
+These beautiful, organic vessels are exhibited in art galleries throughout the U.K. Pat regularly exhibits her work at the Birmingham Royal Society of Artists.
 There have been many commissions from all over the world giving their purchasers great delight.